Core topic AI-based design and test automation

 KI-EDA

-IMMS develops novel designer assistance system and smart models to design sensor and control chips for I4.0 applications
+IMMS developed smart models and tes methods for the design of sensor and control chips for I4.0 applications

 Project